3vot/clay/readme.md

 If you are running on nitrous.io, find out your preview domain and add it as an option.
 Else leave blank and hit enter

-This will start a development server, just point your browser to http://localhost:3000/myorg/gold
+This will start a development server, just point your browser to http://localhost:3000/tutorial/gold

-If you are using nitrous.io, point the server to NITROUS_URL/myorg/gold
+If you are using nitrous.io, point the server to NITROUS_URL/tutorial/gold

 Step 5:
 Make change to your app

-Go ahead and open the file in 3vot_3vot/apps/gold/templates/layout.html
+Go ahead and open the file in 3vot_tutorial/apps/gold/templates/layout.html

 Refresh your browser and you'll see the changes.

 Step 6:
 Register and Deploy your App

+Before uploading make sure you increment the version of the app in apps/gold/package.json;

 $ 3vot upload

-User the following setting --app gold
+User the following setting app: gold

 This will upload the App to your profile, you'll later be able publish it to the world.

 It will also deploy a demo of your app.
-Visit http://demo.3vot.com/3vot/gold
+Visit http://demo.3vot.com/tutorial/gold

 About 3VOT